ethan-berman/student-alcohol/bella/index.md

 Here is a line graph visualization for alcohol, total per capita(15+) consumption by European country from 2000 to 2018.
 {% include_relative Visualization/europe.html %}

+The highest consumption is nearly ten times the lowest.
+The five countries with the highest alcohol consumption in 2018 are Czechia, Latvia, Austria, Lithuania, and Bulgaria.
+Their legal drinking ages are 18, 18, 18, 20, and 18.
+2018 The five European countries with the lowest consumption in the year are Tajikistan, Turkey, Uzbekistan, Azerbaijan, and Israel.
+Their legal drinking ages are 18, 18, 20, 16, and 18.
+The legal drinking ages of his five countries are not higher——less than the lowest 5.
+I will study later whether the legal drinking age and some other factors are related to the purchase.

+### Eruopean regrion alcohol consumption over time

+The time series line graph shows the alcohol consumption changes over time.
+{% include_relative Visualization/time.html %}

 From 2000 to 2018, alcohol purchases in Europe experienced growth and decline.
 2007 became a turning point.
 From 2005 to 2006, alcohol consumption increased rapidly.
 Later, in the year from 2008 to 2009, it experienced a rapid decline.
-Although alcohol consumption levels have been declining, Europe remains the region with the highest proportion of drinkers in the world
+Although alcohol consumption levels have been declining, Europe remains the region with the highest proportion of drinkers globally.
 And everyone consumes the highest amount of alcohol.
-As well as lcohol is still the most dangerous an important risk factor for poor health and premature death.
-Alcohol is The third risk factor for poor health more important than high cholesterol and overweight.
+As well as alcohol is still the most dangerous and vital risk factor for poor health and premature death.
+Alcohol is The third risk factor for poor health, more important than high cholesterol and overweight.

-### Eruopean regrion alcohol consumption over time

-The time series line graph shows the alcohol consumption changes over time.
-{% include_relative Visualization/time.html %}

-From 2000 to 2018, the total alcohol consumption started decreasing from 2007.
-I really interested in what happened in 2007 that makes their alcohol consumption start decreasing.

 ### Alcohol consumption vs. GDP per capita
 {% include_relative Visualization/gdp.html %}